pulumi/docs/content/docs/esc/environments.md

 To unset a value inherited from another environment, overwrite it with `null`.

-## Setting up access to environments

-{{% notes "info" %}}
-Access controls and Teams are only available to organizations using Pulumi Enterprise Edition and Pulumi Business Critical Edition.To learn more about editions visit the [pricing page](/pricing/).
-{{% /notes %}}

-### Organization-wide permissions

-Go to the `Access Management` page under Settings to set Organization-wide environment permissions.
-Members of the organization will receive these permissions.
-By default, the environment permissions for the organization is set to `write`.
-There are four options:

-* `none`: Members have access to none of the environments
-* `read`: Members can view only plaintext key values (i.e., the definition of the environment).
-They won’t be able to see the secret values in plaintext, run any provider configurations to retrieve credentials or run any functions.
-They cannot perform any Pulumi IaC operations such as `refresh`, `up`, `destroy` on stacks that imports the environment
-* `open`: Members with ‘open’ permissions can decrypt secrets and see them in plaintext.
-Additionally, they can get dynamic credentials using provider configurations and evaluate functions defined in the environment.
-They can perform any Pulumi IaC operation on stacks that import an environment as long as they have ‘write’ access to the stack and ‘open’ access to the environment
-* `write`: Members will have permissions to `open` and `update` any environment

-### Team permissions

-You can grant environment-wise permissions to members of a Team.
-There are four roles:

-* `Environment reader`: Team members will have `read` permissions
-* `Environment opener`: Team members will have `open` permissions
-* `Environment editor`: Team members will have `write` permissions
-* `Environment admin`: Team members will have `write` and `delete` permissions

 ## Deleting an environment

 To remove an environment, use `esc env rm [<org-name>/]<environment-name>`: